Menu

 Does the Lua playground work on mobile and Chromebooks?

 Yes.
-The Lua playground runs on any modern browser — desktop, tablet, or mobile.
-Great for testing Lua scripts from a Chromebook, iPad, or school computer.
+The Lua playground runs in any modern browser, on desktop, tablet or mobile.
+Good for testing Lua scripts from a Chromebook, iPad, or school computer.

 Does the Lua playground support io.read() and stdin?

-Yes.
-The playground has a stdin input box — io.read(), io.read('*l') for a single line, and io.lines() for iterating all read your typed lines the same way they would when you run lua script.lua at the terminal.
+Yes. io.read(), io.read('*l') for a single line, and io.lines() for iterating all read your typed lines the same way they would when you run lua script.lua at the terminal.

 How do I learn Lua after trying the playground?

 Edit the sample Lua code, press Run, and iterate.
-When you want structured practice, Coddy's interactive Lua course covers tables, metatables, coroutines, and the standard library with hands-on exercises — a solid base whether you're headed for game scripting or embedded use.
+When you want something more structured, Coddy's interactive Lua course covers tables, metatables, coroutines, and the standard library with hands-on exercises — a solid base whether you're headed for game scripting or embedded use.